Chandresh39/AGNIRVA-INTERNSHIP-2025/README.md

 ### Week 1 – Onboarding and Foundations
 - Setup tools and tech stack
 - Learn programming basics
-- Build a personal portfolio website using **HTML, CSS, and JavaScript**

 ### Week 2 – Problem-Solving and Algorithms
 - Explore sorting/searching algorithms